FoRomik/pysofe/doc/source/guide/about.rst

+.. include:: /macros.hrst

-.. _about:
+.. _guide_about:

 About Py\ **SOFE**
 ==================

-Py\ :math:`\mathbb{SOFE}` is Python library for solving partial differential equations using the finite element method.
+|PySOFE| is Python library for solving partial differential
+equations using the finite element method.

 The acronym :math:`\mathbb{SOFE}` is short for **S**\ imple and **S**\ ophisticated **O**\ bject **O**\ riented **F**\ lexible **F**\ inite **E**\ lement **E**\ nvironment.

-It is partly based on the Matlab framework :math:`\mathbb{SOFE}` developped by `Dr. Lars Ludwig`_ as part of his dissertation (:cite:`Ludwig13`).
-Although there are many similarities in the underlying concepts, it is not just a simple Python port but a separat project.
+It is to some extent based on the Matlab framework :math:`\mathbb{SOFE}` developped by `Dr. Lars Ludwig`_ as part of his dissertation (:cite:`Ludwig13`).
+Although there are many similarities in the underlying concepts, it is not just a simple port but a separat project.

-Besides being a finite element software the aim of Py\ :math:`\mathbb{SOFE}` is to provide insights into the implementational aspects of the method.
+Besides being a finite element software the aim of |PySOFE| is to provide insights into the implementational aspects of the method.

 This *light* version of the software provides all the basic capabilities